 Open-Economy Macroeconomics- NCERT Notes UPSC

-Elevate your UPSC CSE preparation with this detailed article on Open Economy Macroeconomics, which constitutes an integral part of the Economy.
+Elevate your IAS Preparation with this detailed article on Open Economy Macroeconomics, which constitutes an integral part of the Economy.
 Navigate through the article to get useful insights on the topic.

 An open economy is one which interacts with other countries through various channels such as trade in goods and services and most often in financial assets.
 Today, most modern economies are open.
 There are three ways in which these linkages are established: